ArhanChaudhary/NAND/README.md

 ### Whoa, is *everything* made from NAND gates?

 Well..., I admit the description and title are a little misleading, but still in good faith.
-The compiler and virtual machine translator are written in Typescript, and the kernel and hardware are emulated in Rust.
+The compiler and virtual machine translator are written in Typescript, while the kernel and hardware are emulated in Rust.
 Just the logic simulator runs computations and memory accesses from NAND gates.
 Bootstrapping the full tech stack is a feat that isn't unheard of, but such a massive project by itself probably deserves its own separate project.

 ### Did you design NAND by yourself?

-NAND is entirely based off of the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (you should definitely check it out, it's an absolutely incredible read).
+NAND follows the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (you should definitely check it out, it's an absolutely incredible read).
 I solely implemented the specification for CPU, assembler, virtual machine translator, and compiler, while porting the platform to the web with its own IDE and user interface.

 ### If there's only one type, what is the point of specifying types at all?